rust-lang/rust/active/0000-more-attributes.md

 # Summary

-Allow attributes on more places inside functions, such as match arms and statements.
+Allow attributes on more places inside functions, such as statements, blocks and (possibly) expressions.

 # Motivation

-One sometimes wishes to annotate things inside functions with, for example, lint `#[allow]`s, conditional compilation `#[cfg]`s, branch weight hints and even extra semantic (or otherwise) annotations for external tools.
+One sometimes wishes to annotate things inside functions with, for example, lint `#[allow]`s, conditional compilation `#[cfg]`s, and even extra semantic (or otherwise) annotations for external tools.

 For the lints, one can currently only activate lints at the level of the function which is possibly larger than one needs, and so may allow